Failed Military Drug Test? Positive Urinalysis? What Happens Next?

 - was a complete deviation from normal behavior

 - military interest is best served by retaining you based on your past service and future potential

-2. DRUG TEST ERROR: Demonstrate that there was an error in the drug testing process.
+2. DRUG TEST ERROR: Demonstrate that there was an error in the military drug test process.
 Errors do happen in the collection of urine samples.
 These errors can result in mislabeling or a false positive.

 In the last two years, multiple errors were made by the Navy lab at Great Lakes.
-This resulted in samples being wrongfully reported as positive.
+As a result, samples were wrongfully reported positive.
 Every positive test result should be carefully reviewed by an experienced attorney to identify potential errors.

 3. ACCIDENTAL DRUG INGESTION: If you believe that you may have accidentally ingested the drug, then you may be able to save your career by raising the defenses of innocent ingestion or unknowing ingestion.

 Innocent ingestion occurs when a military member eats, drinks, or smokes something and is not aware that it contains a controlled substance.

 Unknowing ingestion is where a military member does not know the potential source of the drugs in their system but argues that they did not intentionally use any illegal substance.